bcaffo/regmodsbook/manuscript/10_adjustment.md

 It's worth noting at this point, that our experiments just show how the data can arrive at different effects when X is included or not.
-In a real application, t may be the case that X should be included and maybe that it shouldn't be.
+In a real application, it may be the case that X should be included and maybe that it shouldn't be.

 For example,